jirivorel/Hands-on_2023-11_IBP/README.md

 - download the data from MetaCentrum to the local computer.
 - upload the data to MetaCentrum.
 - transfer the data between storages.
-- back up the data.
+- archive and backup the data.

 > [!IMPORTANT]
 > How to effectively manipulate the data is comprehensively described [here](https://docs.metacentrum.cz/data/data-within/).